donderom/donderom.github.io/content/posts/compositional-streaming-of-services-with-fs2.md

 draft: false
 ---

 The intention of this post is to demonstrate a blueprint for composing multiple services as streams within the scope of one process with [FS2](https://fs2.io).
-The idea is that when dealing with unbounded I/O streams, modeling everything as streams leads to better composition.
+The idea is that, when dealing with unbounded I/O streams, modeling everything as streams leads to better composition.

 The libraries that will be used for all the examples: